 * Avoid booking holidays during term time.

-Parents / Carers are asked to contact the school to notify us of your child's absence by phone, (messages can be left on answerphone), or email (firstname.lastname@example.org), or in person or via the contact form on our website 'Contact Us' page.
+Parents / Carers are asked to contact the school to notify us of your child's absence by phone, (messages can be left on answerphone), or email (firstname.lastname@example.org), or in person at the office or via the contact form on our website 'Contact Us' page.
 If we do not receive a reason for your child's absence we will try and contact you for a reason.
 If we are unable to contact you we will ask our EWO (Educational Welfare Officer) to contact you or visit you at home.

 Authorised and Unauthorised Absences